newrushbolt/go-ethtool-exporter/README.md

 ```
 Port detection settings:
   --discover-allowed-port-types=1,
     Comma-separated list of allowed interface types (see if_arp.h).
-Set to empty ('') to allow all port types.
+Set to empty ('') to allow all port types
   --discover-all-ports
-    Discover all ports, ignoring all the other discover flags, EXCEPT for 'discover-allowed-port-types' and 'discover-ports-regex'.
+    Discover all ports, ignoring all the other discover flags, EXCEPT for 'discover-allowed-port-types' and 'discover-ports-regexp'
   --no-discover-bond-slaves
     Whether we discover ports that are enslaved by bonds
+  --discover-ports-regexp=.*
+    Only discover ports with names matching this regex
 ```

 As the last resort, you can always use `--discover-ports-regex` together with `--discover-all-ports --discover-allowed-port-types=""`.